SlavaBreath/CodeUI/README.md

 This is a simple way to organize your UI from code only without using any Storyboards or XIBs for those who hates them as much as I

 # DISCLAIMER
 This is **WIP** lib.
-A lot of things can change in time.
+A lot of things can and probably will change.
 Any proposals are welcome.

 ## Requirements
-You need to use CUIViewController as your superclass for your UIVIewController subclasses
+At launch you need to pass AppDelegate window to CodeUI **before** call `window.rootViewController = ...`

 ## Usage
-In AppDelegate in `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?)` you must set `CUI.shared.window = window` **before** `window.makeKeyAndVisible()` call.

-After that every view will have a `cui` property to call where you will find tons of helper funcs to setup your UI for every type of device **including** iPad multitask dimensions
+`UIView.cui` is an entry point to CodeUI engine.

 ## Device sizes support
 ### iPhones